 These are issues which the Land Use Committee of Seattle City Council was asked to address when the Future of 35th zoning request was presented to them in February 2015, but Council never took action on it.
-The so-called representative of the Wedgwood neighborhood (District 4 of City Council) is incredibly unresponsive and has not answered my inquires as to the zoning of this block and support for the commercial district.
+Since that time, the so-called representative of the Wedgwood neighborhood (District 4 of City Council) has been incredibly unresponsive and has not answered my inquires as to the zoning of this block and support for the commercial district.

 “Century 21 – The 1962 Seattle World’s Fair, Part One,” HistoryLink Essay #2290 by Alan J. Stein, 2000.

 “Demolition of buildings on Century 21 Exposition/Seattle World’s Fair site begins on November 12, 1958,” HistoryLink Essay #10013 by Paula Becker, 2012.